AerWyn81/HeadBlocks/docs/config/translations.md

 Chat:
   Hover:
     Teleport: "&7&oTeleport to the HeadBlock"
+    BlockedTeleport: "&7&oTeleportation impossible"
     Remove: "&7&oDelete this HeadBlock"
     PreviousPage: "&7&oPrevious page"
     NextPage: "&7&oNext page"
     Own: "&7&oHead found"
     NotOwn: "&7&oHead not found yet"
     LineTop: "&7&oShow details for player"
+    HeadIsNotOnThisServer: "&7&oHead is not on this server"
   Box:
     Teleport: "&8[&a☄&8] &7|"
     Remove: "&7| &8[&c✘&8]"